-To all our facilitators, partners and industry networks, thank you for your ongoing commitment and support.
+To all our facilitators and sector partners, thank you for your ongoing commitment and support.
 To our staff, our greatest asset, your continued dedication is inspirational.
-Our reach is truly amazing and the water safety platform we establish across the state brings about safe and enjoyable aquatic experiences for all.
+Our reach is truly amazing and the water safety platform we establish across the territory brings about safe and enjoyable aquatic experiences for all.
+I would also like to thank Cherry Bailey and her team for the passion and commitment.
+It is greatly appreciated and recognised.